nuxeo-sandbox/nuxeo-labs-utils/README.md

 * `Files > Labs.VerifyBinaryHash`
   * Return a `string`, the digest of the blob if it exists in the BinaryStore.
 Else, returns `null`
   * Input: `blob`, optional (if not passed, the `digest` parameter is required)
-  * Parameter
+  * Parameters
     * `digest`: String, the MD5 digest to test.
 If input is passed, the parameter is ignored.
+    * `provider`: String, optional.
+The blob provider in which to test the digest.
+If not passed, the operation loops on all the providers.
-  * The operation checks if the blob exists in the BinaryManager (BinaryManagers if there are more than one).
+  * The operation checks if the blob exists in the BinaryManager (BinaryManagers if there are more than one and `provider` is not passed).
 If yes, return the digest, else return `null`.
   * Notice: This operation originaly was provided in the [nuxeo-binary-verification plugin](https://github.com/nuxeo-sandbox/nuxeo-binary-verification)